Plain English Breakdown

 Tax Changes for Solar and Nuclear Electricity

-The bill proposes to amend tax rules on electricity production by including solar and nuclear resources, removes the existing tax on nuclear reactors, and sets an effective date of January 1, 2027.
+The bill proposes to amend tax rules by including solar and nuclear electricity production in the existing wind resource tax, remove taxes on nuclear reactors, and set an effective date of January 1, 2027.

 What This Bill Does